 Dewmini Roti Shop –Dewmini Roti Shop is another good budget option.
 Rotis start from 200 rupees, with kottu, curries and more available!
 Although it’s a bit further away from the beach and the service can be quite slow when busy the food is worth the wait!

 Zephyr – While the menu is pricey, Zephyr is rated on Tripadvisor as one of the best places to eat in Mirissa.
 The place is so popular that every time we tried to eat there or make a reservation for dinner it was fully booked (although this was over the Christmas period) – so try to book in advance.

 The location is great for watching sunset with seating available on the beach.
 It’s worth noting that some people have complained of poor service, but generally the reviews are positive.

 Barracuda – Although slightly more expensive than some other options, Barracuda is an option for tasty dishes on the beachfront.
 In particular the Thai green curry was delicious, although the portion size was a bit small so it’s potentially a better choice for lunch rather than dinner.

-Like this Mirissa guide?
+Like this travel guide to Mirissa, Sri Lanka?
 Pin it!